Last Updated on November 15, 2022

 - A mass causing compression of nerve roots e.g. tumor

-Depending upon the severity of the symptoms and patient profile, the investigation can be ordered right away or can be postponed while putting patient on symptomatic treatment.
+The further course of workup depends on the likely causes and severity of the symptoms.
+Depending on the severity of the symptoms and patient profile, the investigation can be ordered right away or can be postponed while putting the patient on symptomatic treatment.

-As stated before, the actual treatment would depend on underlying disease.
+The actual treatment would depend on the underlying disease.
 There are different measures applied in general, for treating the symptoms.
-These measures include:

 - Anti-inflammatory medications